 - You should be an employee of the company you are claiming against

 - You will need to own at least 5% of the company and have at least 5% voting rights.
 Also, you will need to have owned your share in the company for at least 12 months before the business ceased trading.

-You can apply for Entrepreneur’s Relief if you feel that you fulfil the above criteria and if your company has gone through an MVL, then on most occasions you will qualify for Entrepreneur’s Relief.
+You can apply for entrepreneurs relief if you feel that you fulfill the above criteria and if your company has gone through an MVL, then on most occasions, you will qualify for entrepreneurs relief.